Engagement & Education

 Assisting the development and delivery of courses and the incorporation of business and human rights topics through the UConn curriculum.
 Among current course offerings are: Corporate Social Impact and Responsibility, Business Solutions to Societal Challenges, Assessment for Human Rights and Sustainability, and Politics and Human Rights in Global Supply Chains.

 Facilitating student internship and practicum course opportunities with corporations, civil society organizations, international organizations, and government agencies.
-The Human Rights Institute, the Thomas J. Dodd Center, and the Eversource Energy Chair in Business Ethics, partners of the Initiative, support undergraduate internships in business and human rights.
+The Human Rights Institute, the Thomas J. Dodd Center, and the Eversource Energy Chair in Business Ethics, partners of the BHR Initiative, support undergraduate internships in business and human rights.

 Supporting and promoting student engagement through on-campus organizations and workshops.